 With a militarily strategic location in Hawaii, Pearl Harbor bore witness to one of the most important events in world history.
 The attack on Pearl Harbor on December 7, 1941 changed the American psyche and brought forward the end of World War II.
-It is, without a doubt, one of the most fascinating places in the world.
+Visiting this historic site is one of the top things to do in Oahu.
+Pearl Harbor is, without a doubt, one of the most fascinating places in the world.
 So what’s best during your Oahu vacation?
 A tour of Pearl Harbor on your own?
 Or on a guided tour?

 Seeing Pearl Harbor on your Own Does Come at a Price

-Touring Pearl Harbor on your own can be an interesting experience, as you explore at your own pace.
+Touring Pearl Harbor by yourself can be an interesting experience, as you explore at your own pace.
 It can also be cheaper, at least at first glance.
 However, in this case, you really do get what you pay for.
 You miss out on a lot of historical and cultural insight that only a certified guide can offer you.
 Exploring Pearl Harbor on a guided tour turns the day from interesting into truly fascinating.
 Every step you take, every site you visit, is accompanied by a comprehensive explanation and anecdotes.
 A tour is emphatically enriched when you learn about the stories behind each place.

 There is a lot to see in Pearl Harbor and lots of places to visit, including historic museums, memorials, and monuments.
 A guided tour of Pearl Harbor is a great chance to soak in a hefty dose of history and to pay your respects.
 There are numerous guided tours available, so you can pick and choose which sights you want to see.